 When you sharpen your axe, you should wear gloves of some sort.
 There’s no need to go overboard with thick gloves – in fact that may well make the process more cumbersome and time-consuming.
 A pair of light cotton gloves will protect your hands and fingers from nicks and cuts, which can be nasty if you make your axe very sharp.

-If you’re going to be sharpening your axe in an enclosed space, you should also wear a dust mask.
+If you’re sharpening your axe in an enclosed space, you should also wear a dust mask.
 If you plan on using power tools – a respirator and safety goggles or glasses to protect against metal dust are a necessity, not a luxury.

 If your axe is rusty, you’ll want to remove the rust before doing any sharpening.
 You can do that with steel wool, a rust eraser, or coarse-grit sandpaper.
 Use sandpaper, applying even pressure and rubbing it from the handle part of the axehead to the blade.
 You can work it with finer and finer sandpaper until it gleams.

 Place your axe on a flat surface or clamp it in a vice, if you have one available.
-Of course, you might be reading this on your phone in the woods, wondering where you’ll find a flat surface to place your axe on… In that case, you can hold it upright as well, standing it firmly on the ground or on a stump.
+Of course, you might be reading this on your phone in the woods, wondering where you’ll find a flat surface to place your axe on.
+In that case, you can also hold it upright, standing it firmly on the ground or on a stump.
 Some people hold the axe in their lap or grip the axehead in their hands.
 The main thing is to hold it steady as you’re working on it with your tools.